Radiologic Technology Admission

 The program starts every spring quarter and takes 2 years to complete.
 Applications are accepted in early January.
-The next application window will be January 2019.
-Exact dates will be announced in early fall 2019.
+The next application window will be January 7-11, 2019.

 What are the application requirements?

 You must be 18 by the start of the clinicals to apply (clinicals start the fifth quarter of the program).
-You must also complete all general requirements and prerequisites (PDF) before applying.
+You must also be on track to complete all general requirements and prerequisites (PDF) before the start of the program.
 Once those requirements are met, complete the steps below.

 - Submit your application by the application due date